mschneider247/mschneider247/README.md

 ![AprilSocialMediaBackground](https://user-images.githubusercontent.com/21366524/116017314-7ea4c000-a5fc-11eb-8f5e-ccb734ab6973.jpg)

 ### Hello!
 My name is Michael Schneider 👋 😄 Pronouns, he/him <br>
-💻⚡ I'm a Front-End Developer with a passion for illustrating and creating original content. <br>
+💻⚡ I'm a Frontend Developer with a passion for illustrating and creating original content. <br>
 🔭 Currently learning Blender, Unity and Oculus Design/Development so I can <br>
 🌱 Create a greenhouse VR experience for Nebullam optimized for the Quest 2 <br>
 👯 Happy to collaborate on world building and making dreams come to life! 🚀🚀🚀 <br>